 - the lens itself (with possible contact lens problems including the design of lens, the lens material or the fit)

 - the environment (air conditioning, computer usage, central heating)

 - individual factors such as dry eye and tear film abnormalities, lid disorders and medications being taken.

-Discomfort can include foreign body sensation (the feeling that you have something in your eye), decreased lens tolerance and wearing time and in some instances can cause eyes to appear slightly pink.
+– decreased lens tolerance and wearing time.
+In some instances this discomfort can cause eyes to appear slightly pink.
 All of these sensations are reduced once the lenses are removed.

-Mechanical injury is a contact lens problem that can occur due to damage to the contact lens.
+- Mechanical injury : Mechanical injury is a problem sometimes experienced by contact lens wearers that can occur due to damage to the contact lens.
 This leads to lens discomfort and can cause damage to the cornea that may require medical intervention.

 - Corneal ulcer: Corneal ulcers are usually caused by a bacterial infection that reaches the cornea.
 They are often associated with the wearing of contact lenses, especially while sleeping or swimming or without practising good hygiene.
 Left untreated, corneal ulcers can lead to sight loss.